ur64n/Analysis-Stock-Datas/README.md

-# Stock Analysis
+# Stock Analysis - Description

-This project analyzes the stock prices of Apple (AAPLE), Google (GOOGLE), and Microsoft (MS) using Python.
-The analysis includes data cleaning, structuring, and visualization.
+This project analyzes the stock prices of Apple, Google, and Microsoft in the time frame 2023-2024, using Python.
+The analysis includes ETL data: Extraction, cleaning, structuring, and visualization.

 ## Files